andrewkoji/Housing_Linear_Model_Project/README.md

 Waterfont, greenbelt, nuisance, view, sewer(onehotencoded), and heat source(onehotencoded) are added to the model to see its effects.

 ## Model #2

+### Changes to create model 2

+- Additon of categorical variables:
+- `waterfront, view, greenbelt`: changed to booleans or scaled as 1-4 depending on number of options
+- `sewer, heatsource`: one hot encoded to be added as numerical variable

 ![image-2.png](./images/model2.png)